featureflagtech/featureflagtechpython/README.md

  ## Support

-The official PyPi client for featureflag.tech is compatible with Python 3.5 and upwards.
+The official PyPi client for featureflag.tech is compatible with Python 3.5, 3.6, 3.7 and 3.8.

-Web browsers are not currently officially supported.

 ## Install